 Android phone: Hopefully soon.
 Stay tuned.

 Use the magnifying glass feature on your phone’s camera to read small type such as the information on your prescription label.

 There is a feature on the new phones which will help prevent distracted driving.
-A text is sent to incoming calls which explains that you are not hands free right now and will call them back.
+A text is sent to incoming calls that explains that you are not hands-free right now and will call them back.

 iPhone: Go to Settings > Do Not Disturb > Do not disturb while driving > Activate.